SWKS COVID-19 UPDATE Cases continue to rise in area

 SOUTHWEST KANSAS NUMBERS

-Ford County saw 80 new positive confirmed additional case, with an overall total to 6,351 as of Friday.
-Seward County added 22 positive cases to its total of 4,121.
-Grant County increased by 11 cases as of Friday with an overall total of 1,047 while Stevens County added 10 cases for a total of 638.
-Meade County added six cases for a total of 546.
-Gray and Kearny Counties each added five cases for totals of 674 and 629, respectively.
+Ford County saw 57 new positive confirmed additional case, with an overall total to 6,456 as of Wednesday.
+Seward County added 26 positive cases to its total of 4,160.
+Stevens County increased by 11 cases as of Wednesday for an overall total of 654 while Kearny County added 10 cases for a total of 644.
+Grant County added nine cases for a total of 1,059 and Scott County added eight cases for a total of 652.

 Wichita Co. - 239